As a member of the judiciary, you could use someone to talk to who understands the emotions that occur on and off the bench.

 OLAP and JAG together will decide what help might be appropriate and how to offer it in the best way.

-The Judicial Advisory Group ensures that a referral does not reflect a desire to discredit a judge based on judicial decisions or other official acts.
+The Judicial Advisory Group ensures that a referral does not reflect a desire to discredit a judge or magistrate based on judicial decisions or other official acts.

 JAG is confidential